FergusCurrie/memory/docs/logbook.md

     - would be good to streamline this to create db when required + new datasets added to both psql, tsql.

 - 7th december
+  - added alembic for db migrations
+  - used alembic to make type and default code columns of code